Bryan-Az/FastAI-Keras/README.md

 # Tabular

-I will build models using FastAI & HuggingFace transformers.
+Using FastAI & HuggingFace transformers.

 # Text

-I will build models using FastAI, HuggingFace, and Keras-NLP.
+Using FastAI, HuggingFace, and Keras-NLP.

+## Keras NLP (Natural Language Processing)
+In the */Keras/Keras-NLP* directory I build, test & finetune a Language Model using Keras NLP, useful for connecting text data to the model.

 # Vision

-I will build models using FastAI, HuggingFace, and Keras-Vision.
+Using FastAI, HuggingFace, and Keras-Vision.

+## Keras CV (Computer Vision)
+In the */Keras/Keras-Vision* directory I build, finetune and test a YOLO (You Only Look Once) object detection model.

 # Audio

-I will build models using HuggingFace transformers.
+Using HuggingFace transformers.